madetech/blog/posts/using_ansible_for_infrastructure.md

 Ansible has support for a variety of cloud services out of the box with the more recent releases.
 To name a few, AWS, Azure, Google and Rackspace.
 Full support of each of the services API's varies, however it appears as though AWS has the most supported set of features by Ansible.

 If you're familiar with using Ansible for provisioning your servers, then creating resources in the cloud is almost identical.
-You use AWS specific modules that represent the resources in AWS, and once defined in YAML, you're apply to run an Ansible playbook to apply those resources to your AWS account.
+You use AWS specific modules that represent the resources in AWS, and once defined in YAML, you're able to run an Ansible playbook to apply those resources to your AWS account.

 ## AWS credentials

-When using Ansible with AWS, when you run your playbook - Ansible will be running commands from your local machine using the AWS API.
-It uses a Python library behind the scenes called boto to do this.
+When using Ansible with AWS, when you run your playbook, Ansible will be running commands from your local machine using the AWS API.
+It uses a Python library behind the scenes called [boto](https://github.com/boto/boto) to do this.
 As with most AWS libraries, boto looks for a configuration file on your computer located at `~/.aws/credentials`.
 In this file I find it useful to group credentials into separate profiles so that you can be explicit in which credentials to use when running a command.
 For example, your credentials file may look like:

 ```ini
 [playground]